Securing a Protection Order in Ohio

 order doesn't cost anything and does not often require the participation

-of a family law attorney, it is in your best interests to secure professional
+of an attorney, it is in your best interests to secure professional representation,

 In the state of Ohio, any of the following is considered domestic violence: